Adeotan/DockerAssessment/README.md

-Create a directory on your host system, ./happs
+Create a directory on host system, ./happs

 The ./happs:/var/www/html/ part mounts the ./php/happs directory from the underlying host system as /var/www/html inside the container, where apache by default will read the data files.

-Create a data directory on your host system, ./datadir
+Create a data directory on host system, ./datadir

 The ./datadir:/var/lib/mysql part mounts the ./datadir directory from the underlying host system as /var/lib/mysql inside the container, where MariaDB by default will write its data files.

-The docker compose file has two services configured php-apache-environment and db
+The docker compose file has two services configured:  php-apache-environment and db

 php-apache-environment service runs a container which has both apache server and php installed and db service runs a container with mariadb server.

 php container exposes port 80 and mariadb container exposes port 3306.
-We are mapping these ports to ports 80 and 3306 on host system to access the services.
+The ports are are mapped  to ports 80 and 3306 on host system to access the services.

-We are building the php image as part of docker compose file to avoid creating image every time there is a change in application code.
-And, we are using the official mariadb image from the dockerhub.
+The php image is build as part of docker compose file to avoid creating image every time there is a change in application code.
+The official mariadb image from the dockerhub is used.

 To bring up the development environment, run below docker compose command: